App-vNext/Polly/docs/chaos/fault.md

         UseJitter = true,  // Adds a random factor to the delay MaxRetryAttempts = 4,
         Delay = TimeSpan.FromSeconds(3),
     })
+    .AddChaosFault(new FaultStrategyOptions // Monkey strategies are usually placed as the last ones in the pipeline {
+        Fault = new InvalidOperationException("Dummy exception"),
+        Enabled = true,
+        InjectionRate = 0.1
+    })
     .Build();
 ```